mikeqfu/pyhelpers/docs/source/quick-start.rst

     The function :py:func:`download_file_from_url()<pyhelpers.ops.download_file_from_url>` requires `requests`_ and `tqdm`_.

-If you would like to download a Python logo from the homepage of `Python`_, firstly, specify the URL:
+Suppose you would like to download a Python logo from the homepage of `Python`_, firstly, specify the URL:

 .. code-block:: python